martinthomson/http-replay/draft-thomson-http-replay.md

 choice to expose a request to the possibility of replay is mutual: client and server will both need to agree to accept the risk.

+The advice in this document also applies to use of 0-RTT in HTTP over QUIC
+{{?HQ=I-D.ietf-quic-http}}.

 # Conventions and Definitions